c-o-pr/ddrescue-helper/README.md

 > It's been tested on Mac OS 10.14 Mojave on macOS Ventura, Ubuntu 23.10 and Mint 21.2.

 > [!CAUTION]
+> This script helps you, it does not think for you.
+Consider every action you take with this helper.
+>
 > Working with a /dev implies access to critical format data structures.
 >
 > COPYING a /dev to another /dev wipes the destination.